 You can chat privately to our online support team, or join the community of young people across the UK who genuinely understand what you’re going through.

 Sometimes it’s just easier to write things down.
-Wherever you live, if you feel like chatting to other people your age going through the same as you then join the closed We Are Hope group on Facebook.
+Wherever you live, if you’re aged 13 to 25 and feel like chatting to other people your age going through the same as you then join the closed We Are Hope group on Facebook.

 If you’re feeling down and need to chat, want to share what you got up to last night or feel the need to debate the highs and lows of your favourite footie team, we are here for you.